1.3 Conditionals and Loops

 Fto represent the 11th through 16th digits, respectively.

-Compose a program named that accepts an integer command-line argument
+Compose a program named that accepts a positive integer command-line argument

 n, places the binary representation of